nu-dialogue/D4AC/README.md

 An Internet connection is required to install D4AC.

-Please refer to [developer documentation](docs/developer-document.md) for technical details on D4AC and how to modify it.
+Please refer to [developer documentation](docs/developer-document.md) (currently only in Japanese) for technical details on D4AC and how to modify it.

 ## Notes